wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 ### FedRAMP/FISMA compliance

+In 2011 a "cloud first" policy was defined in the Federal Risk and Authorization Program (FedRAMP) <a target="_blank" href="https://cio.gov/wp-content/uploads/downloads/2012/09/Federal-Cloud-Computing-Strategy.pdf">[pdf]</a> where federal agencies make use of cloud service providers (CSPs) given authority to operate (ATO) after receiving system authorization from a security assessment conducted by an independent 3PAO (Third-Party Assessor Organization).

+A <strong>System Security Plan (SSP)</strong>  -- submitted in both Word and PDF formats -- is required by the OMB Security Authorization of Information Systems in Cloud Computing
+<a target="_blank" href="https://cio.gov/wp-content/uploads/2012/09/fedrampmemo.pdf">[pdf]</a>.

+Each SSP authorization package can be in a machine-readable (JSON or XML format) <a target="_blank" href="https://github.com/usnistgov/OSCAL/">https://github.com/usnistgov/OSCAL</a> Open Security Controls Assessment Language - based on <a target="_blank" href="https://www.fedramp.gov/using-the-fedramp-oscal-resources-and-templates/">templates</a> created based on <a target="_blank" href="https://github.com/GSA/fedramp-automation/blob/master/documents/FedRAMP_OSCAL_Registry.xlsx">this Excel xlsx file</a> which defines fields (extensions), identifiers, and values in the <a target="_blank" href="https://github.com/GSA/fedramp-automation">FedRAMP Registry at https://github.com/GSA/fedramp-automation</a>.
+The template is from FedRAMP PMO and <a target="_blank" href="https://www.nist.gov/oscal/">NIST</a>.

 <a target="_blank" href="https://www.youtube.com/channel/UCkUuvNigxkKnk3SffjdbmQg">VIDEOS</a> from info.fedramp.gov

 Every federal agency is covered by the FISMA (Federal Information Security Management Act) of 2002 law.
 It's implemented according to NIST (National Institute of Standards and Technology) Special Publication (SP) <a target="_blank" href="http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf">800-53 [pdf]</a>.
 The security controls development framework contains of 157 controls within 19 control families.
 Each control is designated as low, moderate, or high impact.